amaboubakr85/simple-forecast-app/README.md

-# Getting Started with Create React App
+# Simple Forecast React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+simple application for checkign the forecast for some cities inside a lat and lon

 ## Available Scripts